 - Pour about 3/4 cup batter into waffle iron and cook according to the waffle iron’s instructions

 - When golden-brown and cooked through, remove from waffle iron and top with about a tablespoon of natural peanut butter and 1/2 tablespoon raspberry (or your favorite fruit) preserves

-- Serve with orange slices.
-Makes about 4 small Belgian-style waffles (number may vary slightly depending on the size of your waffle iron)
+- Makes about 4 small Belgian-style waffles (number may vary slightly depending on the size of your waffle iron)